-Emission Unit ID Emission Unit Description (Process Equipment & Control Devices) Installation Date / Modification Date Flexible Group ID EU-BULBCRUSHER One 55-gallon drum-top fluorescent light bulb crusher, controlled by a cartridge filter followed in series by a HEPA filter, an activated carbon filter, and a HEPA filter. · NA Changes to the equipment described in this table are subject to the requirements of R 336.1201, except as allowed by R 336.1278 to R 336.1290.
+Emission Unit ID Emission Unit Description (Including Process Equipment & Control Device(s)) Installation Date / Modification Date Flexible Group ID EU-BULBCRUSHER One 55-gallon drum-top fluorescent light bulb crusher, controlled by a cartridge filter followed in series by a HEPA filter, an activated carbon filter, and a second a HEPA filter.
+Date of PTI NA

+Changes to the equipment described in this table are subject to the requirements of R 336.1201, except as allowed by R 336.1278 to R 336.1291.